Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 ```
 M955 P0 C"121.i2c.lis" I16 ; Configure INDX accelerometer
 ```
-See [M955](/User_manual/Reference/Gcodes/M955) for how to setup and configure the accelerometer.
+See [M955](/User_manual/Reference/Gcodes/M955) for how to set up and configure the accelerometer.

 #### Orientation